-Light Sanding Does the Trick
+Step#1: Light Sanding Does the Trick

-Choose an area several feet square, then use a quarter-sheet hand-held electric finishing sander and 120-grit paper to slightly roughen the surface of the existing urethane.
+Choose an area several feet square, then use a quarter-sheet hand-held electric finishing sander and 120-grit paper to slightly roughen the surface of the existing finish.
 Next, grab a piece of the same kind of sandpaper and use it by hand to smoothen the transition between the existing old finish that’ll remain and those bare areas worn right through to the wood.
-It doesn’t take much sanding time – perhaps 30 minutes to do a 15 x 20-foot room.
-If you’ve done things right, the bare areas will look fairly fresh, while the remaining finish will be somewhat cloudy and dusty looking.
+It doesn’t take much sanding time – perhaps 30 minutes to do a 15 x 20-foot room – always in the same direction as the wood grain.
+If you’ve done things right, the bare areas will look fairly fresh, while the remaining finish will be somewhat cloudy and dusty looking from the abrasion.
 Your floor won’t look terrific yet, but don’t despair.
 Things are about the get a whole lot better.

-Restore the Colour
+Step#2: Restore the Colour

 The trick now is to rub the right colour stain into the entire floor area, wiping off the excess after it has soaked in to bare spots.
 Although it’s not made specifically for this purpose, my favourite floor-fixing stain is Minwax’s Polyshades.
 It’s a combination urethane and stain that’s designed to create a complete, one-product wood finish, though I’m only using it for colour in this application.
 If you can’t find an exact match for the colour of your existing floor, choose one shade darker.
 Polyshades comes in lots of different colours, and its thick consistency makes it perfect for this job.
-If you’ve applied it correctly you’ll have an even coloured floor, with all those areas of wear and dents the same colour as undamaged areas.
+If you’ve applied it correctly you’ll have an even coloured floor, with all those areas of wear and dents the same colour as undamaged areas or somewhat darker.
 In fact, I find that the dents actually improve the look of the floor when they soak up stain.
 It gives the wood an antique, distressed look.
 Vacuum the floor diligently before staining, removing any dirt and dust.

-Seal the Surface
+Step#3: Seal the Stained Surface